Definitions & Acronyms

 Project COPE (Community Opportunity Programs in Education), which is a consortium of the TDCJ-PD, Texas Youth Commission, TDCJ Windham Schools, CSCDs, and community adult education providers.
 COPE's goal is to deliver education services to releasees who have education skills below the sixth grade level and to assist releasees in obtaining General Equivalency Diplomas.

 Protective Custody.
-Protective Custody is designed to provide the ultimate protection to offenders.
-For their safety, Protective Custody offenders are housed in accordance with the Administrative Segregation Plan.
-This status is usually associated with serious, direct, proven threats on an offender's safety.
+Protective Custody is designed to provide the ultimate protection to inmates.
+For their safety, Protective Custody inmates are housed in accordance with the Administrative Segregation Plan.
+This status is usually associated with serious, direct, proven threats on an inmate's safety.

 Recidivism.
 To recidivate is to commit a new crime.